mvysny/vaadin-on-kotlin/docs/index.md

 ```

 No JavaEE nor Spring needed; all complex features are deliberately left out, which makes Vaadin-on-Kotlin a perfect
-starting point for newcomer programmers.
+starting point for beginner programmers.

 ## QuickStart